official-biswadeb941/official-biswadeb941/README.md

 ---

-### 🛠️ Services I Provide
+### 💼 Available for Hire

+🚀 I’m currently open to exciting opportunities and collaborations!
+If you're looking for a dedicated professional in Cyber Security, Ethical Hacking, Web Development, or related fields, let’s connect!

+- **Services I Provide:**
   - **Web Hosting:** Reliable and secure hosting solutions for personal and business websites.
   - **Web Development & Designing:** Custom website design and development to meet your unique needs.
   - **Software Development:** Tailored software solutions for various applications, ensuring high quality and performance.
   - **Cyber Security:**
     - Best practices for securing systems and data.
     - Workshops on the latest cybersecurity trends and techniques.
     - Training sessions for teams to enhance their security awareness and skills.

+- **Interested in collaborating?**
+  Feel free to reach out via [email](mailto:biswadebmukherjee941@gmail.com) or connect with me on [LinkedIn](https://linkedin.com/in/biswadeb-mukherjee).
+I look forward to discussing how I can contribute to your projects!

 ---